Academic Master

 Education

-The Statues of Confederates and their Relocation/Removal
+The Statues Of Confederates And Their Relocation/Removal

-The discussion over the statues of Confederates and their relocation/removal is a sensitive topic for many, and it has frequently been debated.
-Although the statues present a dark era in the American history, it is still unethical to have them simply destroyed.
-There are many examples such as Gen. Robert E. Lee, and Gen William T. Sherman present a historical perspective which is not utterly cut and dry.
-On the topic of the statues and their removal, a suitable solution to satisfy both ends can be practiced through the example of Gen. Fitzhugh Lee if he is displayed wearing the 1865 U.S. military uniform instead of 1865 of the military uniform of Confederate States.
-The issue of Confederate statues is related to the practice of most people that have been to be composed to extremely racist.
-This routine has been going ever since the Industrial Age.
+On the topic of the statues and their removal, a suitable solution to satisfy both ends can be practiced through the example of Gen. Fitzhugh Lee if he is displayed wearing the 1865 U.S. military uniform instead of 1865 the military uniform of the Confederate States.
+The issue of Confederate statues is related to the practice of most people who have been considered extremely racist.
+This routine has been going on ever since the Industrial Age.
 Most of these monuments have only attracted activities that have resulted in acts of series of racism.
-However, the monuments are only representation from a historical point of view, and their placement was never based on an intention of promoting racial disputes.
+However, the monuments are only representations from a historical point of view, and their placement was never based on the intention of promoting racial disputes.

 Works Cited